 There are also various rights and obligations for EU citizens willing to do business in the EU, which can relate to starting a business (even as a sole proprietor) in any EU country as well as Norway, Iceland or Liechtenstein.

-Startups usually require a lot of work to develop, test and market the business idea.
+Set up a company in the EU Startups usually require a lot of work to develop, test and market the business idea.
 This means that financing plays an important role in initiating business.
 It's possible to fund startups by getting small bank loans or credit unions, government-sponsored loans from the Small Business Administration, or grants from nonprofits and state governments.
 Therefore, there are several different funding programs that entrepreneurs can apply for depending on the type of their business, e.g. B. Direct support (grants and contracts) and indirect support (European Structural and Investment Funds).

 1 in 5 EU founders have started a business abroad, some recent research shows.
 Access to capital plays an important role, but is also the strongest driver of startup migration in Europe.
 Another important factor is the starting location.
 The study "Startup Heatmap Europe 2017" names Munich and Berlin as some of the best places in Europe to found a company.
 Survey offered businesspeople a question Where would you start up if you could start over? and most participants (351) named Berlin, London (347), Amsterdam (241), Barcelona (162) and Lisbon (110) as the 5 most desirable locations.
 More than 1,000 founders took part in the study.